Author name: Eliana Bonaguro

 Contamination OCD: When Fear of Germs Takes Over Your Life

 Do you constantly worry about germs, contamination, or getting sick and wonder whether you are a germophobic or have contamination OCD?
 If this sounds familiar, you may be experiencing contamination OCD, one of the most common forms of obsessive-compulsive disorder.
-Contamination OCD can make everyday activities feel overwhelming.
-Simple situations—touching a doorknob, sitting on public transportation,
+OCD can show up in many different forms.
+You can explore other types of OCD here:👉

 Contamination OCD: When Fear of Germs Takes Over Your Life Read More »